Pembroke Memorial Centre

-The Pembroke Memorial Centre was officially opened on November 11, 1951, with an exhibition game between the Pembroke Senior Lumber Kings and the Montreal Canadiens on Remembrance Day.
-Several future hall of famers played in the game for the Canadiens, including Maurice 'Rocket' Richard, 'Boom-Boom' Geoffrion, Elmer Lach and Doug Harvey.
-NHL President, Clarence Campbell, attended the sold-out game, and participated in a ceremonial puck drop as part of the pre-game festivities, in which saw nearly 5,000 people in attendance.
+The grand opening was celebrated on Remembrance Day, 1951, with an exhibition game between the Pembroke Senior Lumber Kings and the Montreal Canadiens on Remembrance Day.
+Several future hall of famers played in the game for the Canadiens, including Maurice Richard, 'Bernie Geoffrion, Elmer Lach and Doug Harvey.
+NHL president Clarence Campbell attended the sold-out game, and participated in a ceremonial puck drop as part of the pre-game festivities which saw nearly 5,000 people in attendance.
+It was named as a tribute to soldiers who served in World War I and World War II.